srud-salam/simple-ioc-container/README.md

 # Simple IoC Container using Typescript
-A lightweight library ioc container using typescript &nbsp;
+A lightweight library ioc container using typescript.
+&nbsp;
+&nbsp;

 ## How it works
-A default `Container` instance named `container` is exported by the library.

-A new container can also be instantiated as below:
+A default `Container` class is exported by the library, where you needs to be instantiated as below:
 ```ts
 const container: Container = new Container();
 ```

+TODO: Needs to be generalised using singleton pattern.

+&nbsp;

 ## Injector
 Class decorator factory that allows the class' dependencies to be injected at runtime.
 This relies on `reflect-metadata` to collect metadata about classes to be instantiated.